 - It will be designed for low traffic speeds with speed limit of no more than 40mph.
-It will look like a road that is part of a garden village and not a high-speed bypass and must emphasise a sense of place. - The road will be aligned to avoid existing wooded areas and also be aligned to be visible from the River Skerne as much as possible.
-Any loss of woodland will need an appropriate on-site mitigation which must result in net gain in community woodland on site
+It will look like a road that is part of a garden village and not a high-speed bypass and must emphasise a sense of place. - The road will be aligned to avoid existing wooded areas as much as possible.
+The road shall be aligned to avoid being visible from the River Skerne as much as possible.
+Any loss of woodland will need an appropriate on-site mitigation which must result in net gain in community woodland on site.

-- Additional planting will both enhance the road corridor and provide screening of sensitive locations as appropriate. - Properties will face the road accessed from service roads with trees - Sections of footway /cycleway may run alongside the road in certain places, but they will be well separated by distance and landscaping. - A number of roundabout junctions on the Local Distributor Road will give access to the development sites and local street network. - To maintain the sense of green connectivity there will need to be careful consideration of the locations and design at the meeting of footpath and or cycle network crossings of the Local Distributor Road.
+- Additional planting will both enhance the road corridor and provide screening of sensitive locations as appropriate. - O Properties will face the road accessed from tree-lined service roads - Sections of footway /cycleway may run alongside the road in certain places, but they will be well separated by distance and landscaping. - A number of roundabout junctions on the Local Distributor Road will give access to the development sites and local street network. - To maintain the sense of green connectivity there will need to be careful consideration of the locations and design at the meeting of footpath and or cycle network crossings of the Local Distributor Road.
 This aspect is covered in the sections below and in each of the relevant Character Area sections.